-The heart is made up of four chambers.
-The two upper chambers are the atria and the two lower chambers are the ventricles.
+The heart is made up of 4 chambers.
+The 2 upper chambers are the atria and the 2 lower chambers are the ventricles.
 The

 sinoatrial (SA) node, located near the top of the right atrium, produces electrical signals that are sent to the

 The AV node then sends the signals to the ventricles, which are the primary pumping chambers of the heart.
 The electrical signals are transmitted smoothly from the atria to the ventricles, causing rhythmic muscle contractions that pump blood to the rest of the body.

 There are 3 types of heart block, ranging from mild to serious: First-degree heart block—This is the mildest form of heart block.
 In this case, the electrical signals from the SA node move more slowly than normal to the AV node, but all signals reach the ventricles.
 There are usually no symptoms, and heartbeat and rhythm are normal.
 This type of heart block is often found in well-trained athletes.

 Second-degree heart block—A second-degree heart block means that some of the electrical signals are not reaching the ventricles.
 This causes dropped beats.
 There are two types of second-degree heart block:

 Type I second-degree heart block, also called Mobitz Type I or Wenckebach’s AV block—The electrical signals become increasingly delayed with each heartbeat, causing a beat to be missed.Type II second-degree heart block, also called Mobitz Type II—In this type of heart block, some of the electrical signals do not reach the ventricles.
 This is less common, but more serious.Third-degree, or complete, heart block—This is the most serious type of heart block.
 In this condition, no electrical signals are able to reach the ventricles.
 The ventricles compensate by contracting on their own, but at a much slower rate than is safe for the heart to maintain full function.